This blog is mainly about the method of upgrading the brakes to hydraulic brakes.

-In daily use, disc brakes are the best and safest type of electric scooter brakes.
-They provide strong braking power in both wet and dry conditions.
-In addition, they are lightweight, reliable, and easy to maintain.
-You will find disc brakes on high-performance electric scooters.
+Generally, electric scooters with disc brakes provide the safest riding for the riders.
+The powerful braking ability makes the electric scooter can be easily stopped in both wet and dry conditions.
+In addition, the disc brakes are lightweight and friendly to maintain.
+You can easily find disc brakes on the high-performance electric scooters.

 Therefore, Varla Scooter has upgraded to fully hydraulic brakes in November 2020.